 We’ve listed three of the benefits of an internal company newsletter.
 However, creating that internal newsletter comes with the same strain as your client-facing newsletter: content.
-Strategizing on how to make your newsletter enjoyable and engaging should be the main focus of your internal newsletter.
+Strategizing on how to make your engaging newsletter enjoyable is and should be the main focus of your internal newsletter.

-Here are 16 ideas for your internal employee newsletter to garner more engagement from your team:
+Here are 16 content ideas for your internal employee newsletter to garner more engagement from your team: